KentoBaguetti/VerilogAI/Readme.md

 ## üèó How We Built It

+- **Full Stack**
+  - used the Full stack template from FastAPI
+  - this repo is cloned from https://github.com/fastapi/full-stack-fastapi-template.git, which is the best template available for web dev in my opinion

 - **Frontend**
   - React + TypeScript + Chakra UI
   - Monaco Editor for code editing